 Albufeira

-albufeira portugalPreviously a fishing village, Albufeira, in the southern Algarve region of Portugal, is now a must-visit tourist destination in the country.
+albufeira portugalPreviously a fishing village, Albufeira, in the southern Algarve region of Portugal, is now one of the must-visit tourist destinations in the country.

 This charming coastal city is known for its extensive white sandy beaches, diving and surfing spots, dolphin-watching viewpoints, and boat tours.

-If you are visiting Albufeira, don’t miss exploring popular attractions like Zoomarine Algarve, Praia de São Rafael, PortoBay Falésia, Vila Joya, Vila do Ouro, and the historical center of Albufeira.
+If you are visiting Albufeira, don’t miss exploring popular attractions like Zoomarine Algarve, Praia de São Rafael, PortoBay Falésia, Vila Joya, Vila do Ouro, and the historical center the Albufeira region.

 Coimbra

-Cost-of-living-in-CoimbraRich in history, art, and architecture, the city of Coimbra in Portugal is definitely worth visiting.
+Cost-of-living-in-CoimbraRich in history, art, and architecture, the city of Coimbra in Portugal is worth visiting.
 The former capital of Portugal, Coimbra, is famous for its medieval architecture, and the University of Coimbra is one of the oldest universities in the world.
-Did you know that its historic buildings were classified as a World Heritage site in 2013?
+Did you know that the historic buildings in the region were classified as a World Heritage site in 2013?

-If you plan to visit this riverfront city, make sure you have time to check out the university campus and, specifically, its baroque library, the Biblioteca Joanina – hailed as one of the most beautiful libraries in the world.
+If you plan to visit the riverfront city in Portugal, make sure you have time to check out the university campus and, specifically, its baroque library, the Biblioteca Joanina, hailed as one of the most beautiful libraries in the world.
 The 18th-century bell tower is also well worth a visit.

 Discover a world of possibilities: